-1.10.4 Example: Using RTI TCP Transport with RTI TLS Support
+1.11.4 Example: Using RTI TCP Transport with RTI TLS Support

 This example extends Example: Using a Builtin UDP Transport to enable TLS for secure communication.
 The example shows how to run Cloud Discovery Service using the preregistered transport instance of the RTI TCP transport with TLS enabled.
+To correctly run the setup step, ensure that the <initial_peers> tag in USER_QOS_PROFILES.xml is empty.